bugy/script-server/README.md

       * Description: user-friendly description of the parameter, shown to the user (not yet implemented in GUI)
       * Type: string
       */
-      "description": "This parameter is used for filename, /**
+      "description": "This parameter is used for filename", /**
       * Required: no
       * Description: if the value of the parameter is required